Lipskii/ski_jumping_system/Readme.md

-NOTE: This instruction is valid only until the application is deployed on server that is yet to be dermined.
+NOTE: This instruction is valid only until the application is deployed on service that is yet to be dermined.

 How to run it: